 The criminal penalties for possession can be either a felony or a misdemeanor.
 For most controlled substances, the penalties are felony level.
 That is discussed below.
 Most of the controlled substances that come to mind are penalty group 1 drugs.
 These include cocaine, methamphetamine, heroin, and many others.
 The penalties for these drugs begin as felonies, regardless of amount.
 However, there are misdemeanor level punishments for controlled substances in other penalty groups 2-A, 3 and 4.
 The most common controlled substances that are criminalized as misdemeanors are prescription drugs.
 These include alprazolam (xanax), diazepam, lorazepam, and many others outlined in penalty group 3.
 There are two levels of misdemeanors, class A and class B. Misdemeanors are prosecuted in County Criminal Courts or County Courts at Law.
 This depends on how populous the county is and if they are big enough to have county courts that only deal with criminal cases.
 Large counties like Dallas, Harris, Travis, Tarrant all have these.
 Tarrant has ten of them.
 Misdemeanors carry only county jail time, if applicable.
 There is no possibility of time spent in prison, unlike felony convictions.
 Often times, misdemeanors convictions or deferred adjudications carry probation.
 Deferred adjudication is a way to avoid a conviction.
 Although a person will plead guilty, the judge will withhold a finding of guilty if the person completes probation and all conditions of probation.
 Class A carries a range of punishment of up to a year in county jail and up to a $4,000 fine.
 Class B misdemeanors carry up to 6 months in county jail.

 The majority of criminal penalties for possession of a controlled substance are felonies.
 Most criminal charges for possession of a controlled substance arise out of penalty group 1.
 These are always felonies, regardless of amount.
 As mentioned above, penalty group 1 substances include most of the well-known street drugs and many others.
 These include cocaine, opium, heroin, methamphetamine.
 It also includes fentanyl and gamma hydroxybutyric acid (GHB).
 There are many, many other substances that are included in penalty group 1.
 Possessing any of these in any amount is a felony charge.
 Any amount under one gram is a state jail felony.
-A state jail felony has a range of punishment upon conviction between 6 months and 2 years in a state jail facility.
+A state jail felony ranges in potential punishment in state jail confinement between 6 months and 2 years.
 Amounts between one and four grams is a third degree felony.
-A third degree felony has a range of punishment of between two and ten years in prison.
+A third degree felony ranges in potential punishment in prison between two and ten years in prison.
 An amount over four grams and up to two hundred grams is a second degree felony.
 This carries between two and twenty years in prison.
 Any amount over two hundred but less than four hundred grams is a first degree felony.
-This has a range of punishment between five and ninety nine years in prison.
+This ranges in punishment between five and ninety nine years in prison.
 Anything over four hundred grams is punishable by either life in prison or ten to ninety nine years and up to a $100,000 fine.

 “But Officer, I Thought it was Baking Soda…”